 Parameterized Reporting

-Parameterized reporting In mid-2020, staff at the Urban Institute, a think tank based in Washington, DC, were tasked with developing fiscal briefs for all US states, as well as the District of Columbia.
-COVID-19 had brought much economic activity to a halt, and these reports would show just how bad the states’ finances had become.
+Parameterized reporting is a technique that uses R Markdown to make multiple reports simultaneously.
+Using parameterized reporting, you can follow the same process to make 3,000 reports as you did to make one report.
+The technique also makes your work more accurate, as it avoids copy-and-paste errors.

-However, each report required extensive text and multiple charts, so creating them by hand wasn’t feasible.
-The staff needed a way to automate the process.
-To do so, employees Safia Sayed, Livia Mucciolo, and Aaron Williams relied on parameterized reporting, a technique that uses R Markdown to make multiple reports simultaneously.
+For example, staff at the Urban Institute, a think tank based in Washington, DC, used parameterized reporting to develop fiscal briefs for all US states, as well as the District of Columbia.
+Each report required extensive text and multiple charts, so creating them by hand wasn’t feasible.
+Instead, employees Safia Sayed, Livia Mucciolo, and Aaron Williams automated the process.
 Their 51 beautiful reports appeared on the Urban Institute website.
 A snippet is shown in Figure 7-1.

 [F07001.png]